Summer Steelhead: Fishing The West Coast And Great Lakes

 The rivers from Northern California to British Columbia on the Pacific Coast will have steelhead populations.

-Summer run fish were stocked in many states and in Ontario Canada around the 80s and 90’s with some stocking of Skamania still happening.
+Great Lakes Region: Summer run steelhead were stocked in many states and in Ontario, Canada around the 80s and 90’s, with some stocking of Skamania still happening.

-New York and Michigan have summer run steelhead known as Skamania which enter the great lakes tributaries in the summer months as early as June, and most of the great lakes rivers will get runs of what might be considered late summer steelhead that start entering river systems in September and October.
+New York and Michigan have the best summer run steelhead known as Skamania, which enter the Great Lakes tributaries in the summer months as early as June.
+See Summer Steelhead Fishing Michigan.

 The Snake River is 1078 miles long and is the largest tributary of the Columbia River.
 It has good tributaries like the Grand Ronde River that also harbor summer and winter-run steelhead.